samuel40791765/ImagePatternFinding/README.md

 # Image Pattern Finding
-Incorporated CUDA GPU Programming to accelerate the speed of finding multiple patterns within an image Results that once took 10-15 minutes on the CPU, were sped up to 10-20 seconds.
+Incorporated CUDA GPU Programming to accelerate the speed of finding multiple patterns within an image.

+Results that once took 10-15 minutes on the CPU, were sped up to 10-20 seconds.

 Images: